MECHEDDAL-Hani/PFE-code/README.md

 exit();
 ```

-and now connect with this commend
+Connect with this commend

 ```shell
 mongo --port 27001 --username root --password root
 ```

-and the svr is
+and the SVR is

 ```js
 "mongodb://root:root@127.0.0.1:27001/myDB?authSource=admin"